Hamilton set to equal Schumacher's record 91 wins

 If they triumph again, it will also be a record for most successive wins by a team at the same grand prix.

-"It just doesn't seem real," the six-times world champion said after his 90th win at Italy's Mugello circuit on Sept.
-13. "I never thought that I would be here, that's for sure."
+"It just doesn't seem real," the six-time world champion said after his 90th win at Italy's Mugello circuit on September 13.
+"I never thought that I would be here, that's for sure."

 Red Bull's Max Verstappen is due a change of fortune after two successive retirements.

-It all went terribly wrong last time the film makers followed Mercedes, at Hockenheim last year where the German marque was celebrating 125 years in motorsport at a home grand prix.
+It all went terribly wrong last time the filmmakers followed Mercedes, at Hockenheim last year, when the German marque was celebrating 125 years in motorsport at a home grand prix.

-Mercedes endured their worst race of the season, with Hamilton 11th but later promoted to ninth while Bottas crashed out and Red Bull's Max Verstappen was the winner.
+Mercedes endured their worst race of the season, with Hamilton 11th but later promoted to ninth, while Bottas crashed out.
+Red Bull's Max Verstappen was the winner.